rhyn0/pokemon-viewer/README.md

 ## Code Quality

-A recommended install would be to add `@biomejs/biome` to your `devDependencies`. `npm add -D @biomejs/biome`.
+Linting and formatting is handled by [biome](https://biomejs.dev/).
 The config for it lives in [`biome.json`](./biome.json).

 Biome is a linter and formatter written in Rust - so it is quite speedy.

 ## Pre-Commit

 Code quality is upheld by using git's pre-commit hooks - `husky` is the recommendation.
 By installing these, the linting formatting and static analysis tools that are pre-configured will be run on every commit.
-And to escape them on a specific commit, one can git commit -m "hacky commit" --no-verify.
+And to escape them on a specific commit, one can `git commit -m "hacky commit" --no-verify`.

 To install: `npm add -D husky`